DeltaGW2/memtools/README.md

 - `PushAddr` - Stores the current address, to return to it.
 E.g. to check a string in a sub function and then continue navigating the callsite.
 - `PopAddr` - Restores the last pushed address and continues from there.
 - `AdvWcard` - Goes to the next *set* of wildcards.
 Important: Only works at top level of the pattern.
 Not when following.
 Does respect Offset operations.
+- `FuncEntry` - Goes to the beginning of the current function.

 ## Examples